Different Strokes for Different Folks

 Different Strokes!
 Performing Arts Collective Inc. is a 501(c) 3 certified non-profit organization which purposes to increase and sustain opportunities for more diversity within the Western North Carolina performing arts community, by producing, and working with other performance artists or groups to present works which confront issues of social diversity in a provocative way; and by providing opportunities for audiences to explore visions of our diverse world.

-Steph Hickling Beckman, our co-founder, has been active in Asheville’s theatre scene for 13 years.
+Steph Hickling Beckman, our co-founder, has been active in Asheville’s theatre scene since 1999.
 She has worked with several local theatre companies as an actor, stage manager and director, and toured nationally as an actor.
 As the Managing Artistic Director for Different Strokes!, Steph is committed to directing and producing theatre that makes a difference.
-Steph serves on the board of directors for the Magnetic Theatre, and has previously sat on the boards of the Montford Park Players and the Black Mountain Arts Center, and the Western North Carolina AIDS Project.
+Steph serves on the board of directors for YouthOUTright, The Center for Diversity and Education at UNCA, and the Magnetic Theatre, and has previously sat on the boards of the Montford Park Players and the Black Mountain Arts Center, and the Western North Carolina AIDS Project.

 A Message from Our Founder:

 Our mission statement alone, sets us apart as a community driven catalyst for social change.
-For each show Different Strokes! donates a portion of our ticket sales to a local non-profit organization who shares our vision for a more culturally integrated, and cohesive community.
-Since our inception in 2010, we have proudly donated over $2,500.00 to community organizations, as named on our website.
-We look forward to working with other local non profits during our upcoming season, which will be presented in partnership with Asheville Community Theatre, as we take the stage in their delightful black box theatre, 35below.
-Our 2013 season will benefit Mountain Housing Opportunities, Four Seasons Hospice, WNCAP, and Blue Ridge Pride.
+Not only is Different Strokes! one of the few theatre companies to compensate all artists who work with us, we are the only local company to donate a portion of our ticket sales,from every production,to a local non-profit organization who shares our vision for a more culturally integrated, and cohesive community.
+Since our inception in 2010, we have proudly donated over $3,500.00 to community organizations, as named on our website.
+We look forward to working with other local non profits during our upcoming season, which will be presented in The BeBe Theatre's 65 seat black box, located at 20 Commerce Street, in downtown Asheville.

 Whether you'd like to see our professional caliber productions, volunteer, audition, make a tax-deductible donation or give us a building...we hope you’ll support Different Strokes!
 Performing Arts Collective in a way that makes the most positive difference in your life.